evmcnb/quartz/content/Full/myocardial infarction.md

 - **Alteplase and fondaparinux** + ticagrelor after the procedure
 - An ECG should be performed 90 minutes following thrombolysis to assess whether there has been a greater than 50% resolution in the ST elevation
-- if there has not been adequate resolution then **rescue PCI** is superior to repeat thrombolysis
+- if there has not been adequate resolution then **transfer patient for rescue PCI** (superior to repeat thrombolysis)

 ### NSTEMI

-Antithrombin therapy in **NSTEMI** with fondaparinux who are not a high bleeding risk

 Unstable patients immediately get an angio otherwise for NSTEMI calculate GRACE score:
 - **_3% or less_** is considered **_low risk_**